|

 to prevent rubbing.

-The setup you see here has worked for about a thousand miles so
+The setup you see here has worked for about ten thousand miles.

 You can feel good about not only clearing

-downed trees, but also reducing go arounds & possibly riding on
+downed trees, but also reducing go arounds and possibly riding on

 sidehills.